The Bankrate promise

 But is the Capital One Venture X card “worth it” in a traditional sense?
 If you travel at all, you should easily get a lot more than $395 in value during the first year.
 If you’re on the fence about this card and wondering whether you can justify the annual fee, read on to learn more.

-Capital One Venture X details and benefits
+When is the Capital One Venture X worth it?

 - 10X miles on hotels and rental cars booked through Capital One Travel

 - 5X miles on flights booked through Capital One Travel

 You can also receive 10,000 bonus miles worth $100 when you renew your card on your account anniversary.